-Article 29: ARTISTRY
+Article 28: ARTISTRY

-- 29.1 Artistry is concerned with the choreographic structure and design of an exercise, and the variety of content including the selection of elements of difficulty.
-It also includes the relationship between partners, movement and music. - 29.2 An artistic performance reflects the unique qualities of the pair or group's style, expression, and musicality.
-It is the ability to transcend all of the requirements of the sport to touch the audience and judges. - 29.3 An exercise is presented to spectators and judges.
-It must establish an identity particular to each pair and group and be enhanced gymnastic attire that complements the choreography. - 29.4 Artistic judging starts from the moment the pair or group enter the competition arena until they leave after their performance.
-The walk-on must be simple and without music.
+- 28.1 Artistry is concerned with the choreographic structure and design of an exercise, and the variety of content including the selection of elements of difficulty.
+It also includes the relationship between partners, movement and music. - 28.2 An artistic performance reflects the unique qualities of the pair or group's style, expression, and musicality.
+It is the ability to transcend all of the requirements of the sport to touch the audience and judges. - 28.3 An exercise is presented to spectators and judges.
+It must establish an identity particular to each pair and group and be enhanced by gymnastic attire that complements the choreography. - 28.4 Athletes must present before taking up their start positions and again before leaving the floor after the exercise. - 28.5 Artistic judging begins from the start of the exercise and ends with final position.
+The walkon must be the shortest way to the start position and it must be simple without any choreography and without music.
+The start position may not include the building phase of an element of difficulty value. - 28.6 The ending must coincide with the end of the music and be a static position.
+The position must not be an element of difficulty from which an exit/dismount is required. - 28.7 No marks may be made on the floor to assist performance. - 28.8 Athletes must perform without the assistance of coaching or physical assistance. - 28.9 Good sportsmanship must be maintained throughout the entire time in the competition arena.

-Article 30: CHOREOGRAPHY
+Article 29: PERFORMANCE / CHOREOGRAPHY

-- 30.1 Choreography is defined as the mapping out of the body's movements, both gymnastic and artistic, over space and time, as well as in relation to the other performance partners. - 30.2 It is the aesthetic linking of elements of difficulty by choreographic steps, leaps and turns.
-It demands the creative use of space and the use of a variety of pathways, levels, directions, body shapes, rhythm and speed. - 30.3 Elements of difficulty and the choreography should use the entire floor. - 30.4 The pair/group must work on all levels, low, medium and high. - 30.5 There must be a variety of steps, pathways and partner relationships. - 30.6 Choreography must demonstrate originality and create a personal identity unique to the pair or group. - 30.7 All movements must be performed with full amplitude, using the maximum amount of space possible, or be performed with subtlety and modulation as indicated by the music.
+- 29.1 Choreography is defined as the mapping out of the body's movements, both gymnastic and artistic, over space and time, as well as in relation to the other performance partners. - 29.2 It is the aesthetic linking of elements of difficulty by movement eg choreographic steps, leaps and turns.
+It demands the creative use of space and the use of a variety of pathways, levels, directions, body shapes, rhythm and speed. - 29.3 Elements of difficulty and the choreography should use the space and floor. - 29.4 The pair/group must work on different levels - 29.5 There must be a variety of movements. - 29.6 Choreography must demonstrate originality and create a personal identity for the pair or group.

+29.7 Movements must be performed with amplitude, using the maximum amount of space possible, or be performed using subtlety and nuance as indicated by the music.